-If you would like to switch from our This is what you should do: plan to:

-- Original Medicare without a separate Medicare prescription drug plan. - Send us a written request to disenroll - Contact Member Services if you need more information on how to do this. - You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. - You will be disenrolled from Clover Health LiveHealthy (PPO) when your coverage in Original Medicare begins.
+If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from Clover Health LiveHealthy (PPO) when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan.
+Send us a written request to disenroll Contact Member Services if you need more information on how to do this.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from Clover Health LiveHealthy (PPO) when your coverage in Original Medicare begins.